Skip to the good bit

 You probably didn’t know many things about André 3000, but this shouldn’t be one of them.
 From the moment André announced that “the South has got something to say,” The Dungeon Family immediately became legendary.
 The Atlanta scene was finally certified in hip-hop.

-Did you know that OutKast’s album Aquemini uses the bitter crowd response from the Source Awards in its outro?
+Did you know that OutKast’s 90s albums Aquemini uses the bitter crowd response from the Source Awards in its outro?
+Read more here with facts about André 3000.

 They influenced the world of fashion